|

 1. |

-Desolations can happen
+Desolations can occur

 because of circumstances.
 A traffic jam can obstruct you as you drive

-somewhere.
-A machine can break down when you feel pressed for time.
-An illness
+somewhere, a machine can break down when you feel pressed for time, an illness

-can deplete your energy. |
+can deplete your energy, and so on. |

 2. |

-Desolations can happen
+Desolations can occur

 because of other persons.
-Someone might refuse to do what you want.
+Someone might refuse to do what you want,

 The fundamental danger of a